What Is Compound Ether

 With the inception of Compound, crypto investors had a new decentralized, trustless system that allowed them to borrow Ethereum tokens frictionlessly and generate gains by putting their assets to work for the benefit of the whole crypto ecosystem.

 How Does cETH Work?

-A lender’s supplied cryptocurrency is registered using ERC-20 tokens native to Compound called cTokens, representing the lender’s rights to the tokens they deposited in the pool.
+A lender’s supplied cryptocurrency is registered using ERC-20 tokens native to a Compound called cTokens, representing the lender’s rights to the tokens deposited in the pool.